INFUSE® Bone Graft & Platelet Rich Plasma

 In the sinus lift clinical studies, most patients grew enough bone to place a dental implant regardless of whether they had autogenous bone or INFUSE® Bone Graft.
 However, the patients who received autogenous bone graft had a higher success rate of dental implant placement without additional augmentation and a higher rate of significant adverse events, such as limping, pain, and infection.

 Complications were reported for both INFUSE® Bone Graft and autogenous bone graft patients.
-Patients who received INFUSE® Bone Graft had less complications than those patients who had autogenous bone graft.
+Patients who received INFUSE® Bone Graft had fewer complications than those patients who had an autogenous bone graft.
 However, one adverse event, face swelling, was reported more often in the INFUSE® Bone Graft group.
 Refer to What are the potential complications of INFUSE® Bone Graft? and What can I expect after surgery? sections above to see the types of complications that can occur.

 Please speak with your doctor concerning potential complications associated with your procedure, as well as for more information on these clinical studies.

 What are my bone grafting alternatives?

 Grafting options are different for different procedures.
 Before INFUSE® Bone Graft, surgeons relied on autogenous bone harvesting from the patient’s own body for reliable and safe sinus lift procedures.